myyc/persoarabic_xkb_layout/README.md

   It's not too bad but it's inefficient.
 * No keypad because I don't have a keypad.
-* If you don't have a keypad, western numerals are only accessible using alt+shift, which is clunky.
+* If you don't have a keypad, western numerals are only accessible using alt+shift, which is clunky, unless you're French.
 I wanted to keep Arabic and Persian numerals, so if you need to type western ones quickly you should switch layout.

 # TODO